agro23/drcryptoid/README.md

 * Point your browser to localhost:4200

 ## Future expansion
-I'd like to be able to add more market data about cryptos and also let users navigate some custom forecasting tools and apply formulae to their chosen crypto.
+I'd like to enable forums and maybe separate articles from forum posts.
+It would be nice to have the crypto widgets working right.
+I'd also like to be able to add more market data about cryptos and also let users navigate some custom forecasting tools and apply formulae to their chosen crypto.
 I'd also like to have a "portfolio" section where they can gauge the value of their cryptos and maybe make informed decisions about when to buy and sell.
 Also, it would be neat if the site could grab articles about cryptocurrencies from the internet periodically and post them to the front page, functionally indistinguishable from blog posts and other linked articles

 ## Known Bugs and Issues